 - Scheduled equipment maintenance and inspections.

-The efficient operation of the Group will rely increasingly on the proper development and operation of its IT systems.
+The efficient operation of the Group relies on the proper development and operation of its IT systems.
 Bodycote is currently undergoing a Group-wide implementation of a new ERP system.

-- Project approval and progress subject to regular Board review.
+- Project approval and progress subject to regular Executive Committee and Board review.

 - Project teams made up of skilled subject matter experts supplemented with third party advisers.